 Maintaining high code quality is essential for any software project.
-One effective way to achieve this is by configuring your repository with pre-commit checks that automatically validate code before it’s committed.
+One effective way to achieve this is by configuring your repository with pre-commit checks that automatically validate code before it is committed.
 This saves a lot of time during code reviews and ensures that other engineers don’t have to worry about checking for adherence to standards.

 Husky and lint-staged are tools that work in tandem to make this process seamless and efficient.
 In this article, we’ll explore how to set up a pre-commit check using Husky and lint-staged and understand the benefits it brings to the development workflow.